Hornbein Couloir: Attempted snowboard descent

 In 2001, French snowboarder Marco Siffredi from Chamonix made the first snowboard descent of Everest by using the Norton Couloir.
 In 2002 he attempted a new descent via the Hornbein Couloir, but disappeared in the attempt; his body has never been found.

+Attempted ski descents

+The first ski descent of the Hornbein Couloir occurred on October 15, 2025.
+Jim Morrison completed the 12,000 vertical foot descent in 4 hours and 5 minutes.